Effects of Hurricane Irene in New Jersey: Preparations

 As early as August 23, the National Hurricane Center (NHC) predicted that Hurricane Irene – then located over The Bahamas as a major hurricane – would be near New Jersey within five days as the storm moved around the subtropical ridge.
 On August 25, the NHC predicted Irene would be over New Jersey within three days.
 Accordingly, the agency issued a hurricane watch for the East Coast of the United States from the North Carolina/Virginia border to Sandy Hook in New Jersey.
 A day later, this was upgraded to a hurricane warning, including the northernmost portion of the coastline to the New York border.
 Hurricane warnings ultimately covered 11 counties, with tropical storm warnings in another six counties.

 Governor Chris Christie declared a state of emergency on August 25, with President Obama reaffirming the declaration by August 27.
 New Jersey Transit rail, bus and light rail operations were suspended for Saturday, August 27, and Sunday, August 28.
 That same day, the Port Authority of New York and New Jersey suspended incoming flights at the five metropolitan airports under its jurisdiction and the on Port Authority Trans Hudson (PATH) rapid transit system.
 The Public Service Enterprise Group (PSE&G) opted to dispatch roughly 6,000 workers in case of power outages, with 840 lineman and 540 tree contractors.

 In Cape May County, New Jersey, OEM Director Frank McCall ordered a mandatory evacuation of barrier islands effective on Thursday Aug 25 and all residents from the county Friday at 8 a.m.
-All Atlantic County shore communities east of Route 9—including Brigantine, Ventnor, Margate and Longport—were placed under a voluntary evacuation at 8 p.m.
+All Atlantic County shore communities east of US 9—including Brigantine, Ventnor, Margate and Longport—were placed under a voluntary evacuation at 8 p.m.
 August 25, and the following day a mandatory evacuation effective starting 6 a.m.
 All Atlantic City casino resorts shut down on August 26, as the city faced the first mandatory evacuation in history; the city only underwent a partial evacuation during Hurricane Gloria in 1985.
 At an August 27, afternoon press conference, Christie stated that 90 percent of Cape May County residents had evacuated and announced plans to send buses to the Atlantic City region to urge remaining residents to leave the area.
 At the same press conference, Christie stated that 1,500 National Guard troops had been deployed in New Jersey.